General mechanism for concentration-based cell size control

 where $c$ is molecular concentration, $\mu s$ accounts for size-dependent production, $\nu$ is a constant rate that accounts for size-independent production, $\alpha$ is the growth rate, $\lambda$ is the degradation rate, $\theta$ is the Heaviside step function defined as

 and $T_j$ is the time at which the $j$th threshold is reached.
 Note that $\alpha c$ is an extra degradation term resulting from concentration dilution due to cell growth.

-The assumption of multistage progression towards division is biologically well-supported, as the cell cycle transitions in eukaryotes are controlled by the concentrations of different molecular factors (such as Wee1 and Cdc25 in fission yeast \cite{keifenheim2017size}, Whi5 in budding yeast \cite{bertoli2013control}, and RB in mammalian cells \cite{giacinti2006rb}).
+The assumption of multistage progression towards division is biologically well-supported, as the cell cycle transitions in eukaryotes are controlled by the concentrations of different molecular factors (such as Wee1 and Cdc25 in fission yeast \cite{keifenheim2017size}, Whi5 in budding yeast \cite{bertoli2013control}, and RB in mammalian cells \cite{giacinti2006rb,zatulovskiy2020cell}).
 Next, we demonstrate that the presence of a single molecule achieving sizer control in one stage is sufficient for the sizer strategy to dominate the entire cell cycle.
 This was previously demonstrated and termed the sizer theorem in \cite{micali2018dissecting}.

 The slope of the discrete map of $b_{n+1}$ and $b_n$ indicates the size control strategy \cite{willis2017sizing}, illustrated in Fig.\ \ref{mdl}b.
 The model allows us to derive a general expression for the slope, given by